Skip to main content

 func TestDatabaseIntegration(t *testing.T) {

-// This test only runs with: go test -tags=integration
+// Runs with: go test -tags=integration

 }